 - Synthesize data to provide a personalized customer experience on mobile and web

 - Create complementary online experience to bridge the gap between web and in-store

 - Deliver real-time data across all channels and optimize for any number of display formats

 - Provide actionable analytics to support business operations

 - Attract third-party partners, affiliates, and merchandisers to increase revenue and sell-through opportunities

 It’s also important for e-commerce retailers to ensure that their offerings comply with the Payment Card Industry Data Security Standard (PCI DSS) when developing new applications.
-Companies can choose to further protect sensitive information through tokenization that replaces sensitive information with a secure token, thus removing the process from the scope of an IT audit.
 With a PCI DSS Level 1 certified API management platform, API services can be securely created and launched to support a wide range of consumers and functions.